 Blood clot risk

-Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+Some medicines can interact with or be harmful when you are having chemotherapy.
 This includes medicines you can buy in a shop or chemist.
-Tell your doctor about any medicines you are taking, including over-the-counter drugs such as St Johns Wort, complementary therapies and herbal drugs.
+Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

 Treatment may affect your fertility (being able to get pregnant or father a child).
 If you are worried about this, you can talk to your doctor or nurse before treatment starts.

 Your doctor will advise you not to become pregnant or to father a child during treatment.
 This is because the drugs may harm a developing baby.
 It’s important to use effective contraception during and for a few months after chemotherapy.
 You can talk to your doctor or nurse about this.

 If you have sex within the first couple of days of having chemotherapy, you need to use a condom.
 This is to protect your partner in case there is any chemotherapy in semen or vaginal fluid.